jacobhenn/guac/README.md

 - `l`: select to the right (by analogy to Vim's `l`)
 - `>`: move selected expression to the right (by analogy to Vim's `>>`)
 - `<`: move selected expression to the left (by analogy to Vim's `<<`)
-- `right`: swap the selected expression (or the topmost one) with the expression to its left
+- `right`: swap the selected expression with the expression to its left
 - `a`: cancel selection and jump to input (by analogy to Vim's `A`)
 - `:`: enter command mode (by analogy to Vim's `:`) (see the [wiki](https://github.com/jacobhenn/guac/wiki/commands))
 - `|`: enter **pipe** mode
     - any char: type a command (to be executed directly, **not** through your `$SHELL`)
-    - `enter`: pipe the selected expression (or the topmost one) to the entered command
+    - `enter`: pipe the selected expression to the entered command
     - `escape`: cancel
 - `v`: enter **v**ariable mode
     - any char: type in a custom variable name